 - Foam Brush

-In the photo below, you see what comes in the box when you buy the IKEA SOCKER greenhouse.
+In the photo below, I’m showing you everything that comes in the box when you buy the IKEA SOCKER greenhouse.

 The instructions are just like you’d expect from IKEA, and the greenhouse is actually a stark white color.

-The white greenhouse is simple and clean, but I wanted more!
+The white greenhouse is simple and clean, but I wanted more pizzaz!
 So, I purchased some Martha Stewart liquid gilding.

 Here’s how I hacked the IKEA SOCKER greenhouse and created my own gold mini greenhouse.